Skip to main content

 In general, the expectation is that you respond to any Explorer that reaches out to you.
 There may however, be occasional examples of Explorers that have been matched with your account that shouldn't have been- maybe because of a wrong zip code, or a very specific question you are not equipped to answer.
 If this is the case, please contact us at support@gloo.us to have that Explorer rematched to a more appropriate organization.

-If you have any questions about how to appropriately respond to your Explorers, you can always contact our Success team at successteam@gloo.us for advice.
+If you have any questions about how to appropriately respond to your Explorers, check out our helpful Explorer Connections Best Practices!

 Did this answer your question?